kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 I am showing here 3 layers of code, but depending on the size of your application it might have more.
 These are:

 1. Critical code - This is the code that breaks often, gets most of new features and has a big impact on application users
-1. Core code - This is the code that breaks sometimes, get few new features and has medium impact on the application users
+1. Core code - This is the code that breaks sometimes, gets few new features and has medium impact on the application users
 1. Other code - This is code that rarely changes, rarely gets new features and has minimul impact on application users.